wkumari/draft-vandergaast-edns-client-subnet/README.md

    Resolver, but could possibly run into policy problems with regard to usage agreements between the Recursive Resolver and Authoritative Nameserver.
 See Section 12.2 for more discussion on this point.
-If the Recursive Resolver will not forward the FAMILY and ADDRESS data from the incoming ECS option, it SHOULD return a REFUSED response.
+If

-   Subsequent queries to refresh the data MUST, if unrestricted by an incoming SOURCE PREFIX-LENGTH, specify the longest SOURCE PREFIX- LENGTH that the Recursive Resolver is willing to cache, even if a
+Contavalli, et al.       Expires August 28, 2015                [Page 8]

-Contavalli, et al.        Expires July 16, 2015                 [Page 8]
+Internet-Draft        Client Subnet in DNS Queries         February 2015

-Internet-Draft        Client Subnet in DNS Queries          January 2015
+   the Recursive Resolver will not forward the FAMILY and ADDRESS data from the incoming ECS option, it SHOULD return a REFUSED response.

-   previous response indicated that a shorter prefix length was sufficient.
+   Subsequent queries to refresh the data MUST, if unrestricted by an incoming SOURCE PREFIX-LENGTH, specify the longest SOURCE PREFIX- LENGTH that the Recursive Resolver is willing to cache, even if a previous response indicated that a shorter prefix length was sufficient.